The best hidden Easter eggs from car manufacturers

 With Easter just around the corner, your children may be bothering you about the fact that they only have one small Milky Bar Easter egg and that they demand you take them on an egg hunt in the garden.
 But you can’t get a delivery slot anywhere.

 Don’t worry.
 Easter eggs are everywhere, even in your car, although these ones might not impress a six-year-old hellbent on chocolate.
 Here’s some automotive Easter eggs.
+Some are more useful than others.

 The Moab Map: Jeep Renegade